Skip to Content

 You can start training for the hike a couple of months in advance to make sure it won’t be too tough.
 If you live in Cape Town or nearby there are many amazing hiking trails in the city that you can do over weekends.
 Start with walking with a day pack and after a couple of routes add more weight and try to walk with a heavier backpack similar to the one that you’re planning to take on the Fish River Canyon hike.
 The toughest part of the route is a steep and long ascent to the bottom of the canyon on the first day.
 You can walk down one of the Table Mountain hiking trails (Platteklip Gorge, Kasteelspootr, or Skeleton Gorge) to see how you’re doing walking down with a backpack.

-Medical certificate for the trek
+Medical certificate for hiking

 This form must be filled in by a doctor.
-We don’t know what can happen if you arrive without it very likely you won’t be allowed to walk.
+We don’t know what can happen if you arrive without it probably you won’t be allowed to walk.
 At Hobas the first thing they asked us was our certificates.
 They didn’t really look through just took them and put them in a folder.
-Every year there are people rescued by helicopter or park rangers (from emergency exit) because they can’t continue the hike.
+Every year there are people rescued by helicopter or park rangers (from the emergency exit) because they can’t continue the hike.
 We met a man who spent 2 days waiting for the rangers to get to him he got a heat stroke and couldn’t walk anymore.

 The canyon is situated near the border between Namibia and South Africa, about 200 km north of Noordoewer border control.
 We drove from Cape Town to Ai-Ais, 800 km, in one day with a couple of short stops for lunch and snacks.
 It took us about 9 hours.
 If you have more time on the way from Cape Town to Namibia you can spend a couple of days on the West Coast especially if you do the trip in August – September when you can see wildflowers in Namaqualand.
 Another holiday option is to combine the hike with a Cape Town to Namibia road trip.